Trent-Lucas/low-genus-actions/README.md

 * The module `index` can determine whether a subgroup of SL(2,Z) has finite index.

 Files starting with `2-` or `3-` are computations for specific cases.
 They all show that the cover in question is arithmetic (running any of these files will print `True`).

+Note that you should load the GAP package `FGA`.